Iona Abbey: Columba's day room

 Adomnán describes a building on a small mound, Torr an Aba, in the monastery grounds where St Columba worked and wrote.
 Charred wood has been dated from what is believed to be this site, and a socket to hold a cross (which is believed to have been erected later) is visible there.
+Archaeologist Elizabeth Fowler excavated there in 1956–7.

 Manuscript and book production

 The production of Christian manuscripts, books and annals was an important activity in the Iona monastery.
 The Chronicle of Ireland incorporated annals compiled on Iona up to about 740.
 The Book of Kells, an illuminated manuscript, is believed to have been produced by the monks of Iona in the years leading up to 800.

 Stone crosses

 Stone crosses, both standing and lying, were used to mark graves in the Iona monastery.
 Large stone crosses were also erected, perhaps to broadcast key Christian messages, particularly in 800–1000.